linkedin/parseq/contrib/parseq-batching/README.md

   }
 ```

-To execute batch we call async ```batchGet``` method and complete ParSeq promises once result is known:
+To execute batch we call async ```batchGet``` method and complete ParSeq promises once result is known.
+All promises belonging to the batch have to be resolved with either successful result or a failure.
+Leaving any of the promises unresolved may lead to plan that remains uncompleted forever.
 ```java
   @Override
   public void executeBatch(Integer group, Batch<Long, Person> batch) {